 The reason I have included this on my list of things to do in Alice Springs is because of the sheer magnitude of this place.

-The epic gorge stretches for miles and is home to native plants and animals, it’s a fauna refuge with the rediscovery of the rock-rat in 1997, and not to forget, the water hole is great for swimming all year round.
+The epic gorge stretches for miles and is home to native plants and animals, it’s a fauna refuge since the rediscovery of the rock-rat in 1997, and not to forget, the water hole is great for swimming all year round.

 Ormiston Gorge is a great place to visit, especially in the winter months, and a place I couldn’t miss out on this guide of Alice Springs things to do.

 GO SWIMMING AT ELLERY CREEK BIG HOLE